 I love that it makes use of plastic Easter eggs and that it’s something that will be able to be used atleast a couple of times!

-Make a nest for the Easter eggs out of play doh and nature items found outside!
+Make a “bird nest” for a special Easter egg out of a bowl and nature items found outside!

-Play doh is an absolute MUST when we go camping!
-It’s a fun material to use with sticks to build things with or as a bonding material for other fun creations!
+Play doh and/or glue is an absolute MUST when we go camping!
+They are fun materials to use with sticks to build things with or as a bonding material for other fun creations!

 Challenge your kiddos to create a nest from playdoh and line it with things found from around camp.
-Check out my post on play doh nature creations here for some ideas!
+Check out my post that includes this cute bird nest craft here!

 Easter themed bean bag toss!